pictoune/pictoune.github.io/index.md

 # Master Any Language at Record Speed: The AnkiLingoFlash Method

-## The Challenge of Vocabulary Acquisition in Foreign Languages
+## 1. The Challenge of Vocabulary Acquisition in Foreign Languages

 Learning a new language is a significant challenge, especially when it comes to acquiring and retaining a large vocabulary.
 Traditional methods are often time-consuming and ineffective in the long run.

 [Illustration: A frustrated person in front of a pile of language books and vocabulary flashcards]

-## The Solution: Spaced Repetition
+## 2. The Secret Sauce: Spaced Repetition and AI-Powered Flashcards
+### Spaced Repetition: A Scientifically Proven Solution to Learn
 Fortunately, there's a scientifically proven technique that can make learning more efficient: spaced repetition.
 This method involves reviewing information at increasing time intervals, leveraging how our brain forms and consolidates long-term memories.

 [Diagram: Forgetting curve and the impact of spaced repetition on memorization]

-## Leveraging Technology: Anki
+### Anki: a Flashcard Program that Leverages the Spaced Repetition Technique

 To implement spaced repetition effectively, we turn to Anki, a free flashcard application that optimizes the learning process by automatically scheduling reviews based on your performance.
 Anki ensures that you review your flashcards just at the right time to maximize retention.

-## Enhancing Anki with AI: AnkiLingoFlash
+## AnkiLingoFlash: a Web Extension for Automatically Creating Clever Flashcards

 While Anki is powerful, creating flashcards manually can still be tedious.
 This is where AnkiLingoFlash comes in.
 AnkiLingoFlash is a browser extension designed to make flashcard creation effortless and quick.
 It uses artificial intelligence to instantly generate quality cards from any word or phrase you select on a web page.